-Sliced zucchini bread
+Sliced loaf of homemade zucchini bread

 This post may contain affiliate links.
 Read my disclosure policy.